H-Shakeshaft/well-plate-generator/docs/docs/template-file/plate-examples.md

 ---

-??? example "96-well plate with Top>Bottom dilution scheme"
+??? example "96-well plate with Top to Bottom dilution scheme"

         v1
         # 96-well plate with a dilution scheme flowing L->R